ramirez-ai-labs/openai-codex-ds-showcase/docs/01_QUICK_START.md

 # Quick Start Guide

 A condensed version for those who want to get running fast.
-For detailed explanations, see [GETTING_STARTED.md](GETTING_STARTED.md).
+For detailed explanations, see the [Developer Analytics Guide](02_DEVELOPER_ANALYTICS_GUIDE.md).

 ## 🚀 Setup (One Time)